NYPL/metadata-documentation/metadata/element/title.md

     - See [By Material](/metadata-documentation/metadata/material/) and [By Division](/metadata-documentation/metadata/division/) for guidelines on constructing titles specific to corresponding resources

 {: .note }
-> See [Reparative Description › Workflows (For MSU Staff)](/metadata-documentation/metadata/inclusive-reparative/#addressing-transcribed-title-elements) for workflows to follow in the event the **Title** element is found to be harmful, biased, offensive, outdated, or inaccurate.
+> See [Reparative Description › Workflows](/metadata-documentation/metadata/inclusive-reparative/#addressing-transcribed-title-elements) for workflows to follow in the event the **Title** element is found to be harmful, biased, offensive, outdated, or inaccurate.

 ## Subelements